-- a) The contractual arrangement with the other vote holders of the investee; - b) Rights arising from other contractual arrangements; and - c) The Group's voting rights and potential voting rights.
+- a) The contractual arrangement with the other vote holders of the investee; - b) Rights arising from other contractual arrangements; and - C) The Group's voting rights and potential voting rights.

 The Group re-assesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control.
-Consolidation of a subsidiaries begins when the Group obtains control over the subsidiaries and ceases when the Group loses control of the subsidiaries.
+Consolidation of subsidiaries begins when the Group obtains control over the subsidiaries and ceases when the Group loses control of the subsidiaries.

-Assets, liabilities, income and expenses of a subsidiaries acquired or disposed of during the year are included in the consolidated statement of other comprehensive income from the date the Group gains control until the date the Group ceases to control the subsidiaries.
+Assets, liabilities, income and expenses of subsidiaries acquired or disposed of during the year are included in the consolidated financial statements from the date the Group gains control until the date the Group ceases to control the subsidiaries.